LearnedVector/A-Hackers-AI-Voice-Assistant/VoiceAssistant/nlu/nerualnet/readme.md

         - It best to have 2 data frame
             - df_er: sentence #, words, entity_tag
             - df_ir: sentence#, intent, scenario
+                - we don't we intent for each word because, these are the targets for sentence classfication
     - I need a new coloum call words
         - Get it by spliting answer_normalized
         - replace nan with answer_annotation